alphagov/collections-publisher/README.md

 be in a sibling directory to your project.
 Alternatively, you can specify their location with the `GOVUK_CONTENT_SCHEMAS_PATH` environment variable.

-To run the full test suite: `bundle exec rake`.
+To run the full test suite:

+    bundle exec rake

-To run just the schema tests: `bundle exec rake spec:schema`.
+To run just the schema tests:

+    bundle exec rake spec:schema

 ## Licence